“Benjamin Harrison is beginning to make his mark as an ecclesiastical law specialist… [and] is professional and knowledgeable.”

 Recent work includes:

-• instructed by NHS Resolution advising several NHS Trusts defending civil claims brought under the Data Protection Act 2018, especially in the context of claims founded on the actions of rogue employees;
+- Instructed by NHS Resolution advising several NHS Trusts defending civil claims brought under the Data Protection Act 2018, especially in the context of claims founded on the actions of rogue employees;

-• advising a local authority at pre-action stage where alleged breaches of the GDPR and the Data Protection Act 2018 in the context of childcare proceedings had taken place;
+- Advising a local authority at pre-action stage where alleged breaches of the GDPR and the Data Protection Act 2018 in the context of childcare proceedings had taken place;

-• acting for a number of prisoners in civil claims concerning misuse of private information and breach of Art.
+- Acting for a number of prisoners in civil claims concerning misuse of private information and breach of Art.
 8 ECHR;

-• advising a company, with a base in Switzerland, as to how Brexit affected their duties and ability to process data;
+- Advising a company, with a base in Switzerland, as to how Brexit affected their duties and ability to process data;

-• advising individuals as to their rights under Part 3 of the Data Protection Act 2018 (law enforcement processing by prisons and the police);
+- Advising individuals as to their rights under Part 3 of the Data Protection Act 2018 (law enforcement processing by prisons and the police);

-• retained by a large charity to advise and review their ongoing compliance with data protection laws;
+- Retained by a large charity to advise and review their ongoing compliance with data protection laws;

-• advising a legal professional faced with a subject access request for material which is protected by legal professional privilege.
+- Advising a legal professional faced with a subject access request for material which is protected by legal professional privilege.

-Ben has in the past successfully coordinated the response to a number of serious personal data breaches where the ICO ultimately concluded that no further enforcement action was necessary against his client.
+- Successfully coordinated the response to a number of serious personal data breaches where the ICO ultimately concluded that no further enforcement action was necessary against his client.

 Ben is able to provide training to companies, institutions and public authorities in all these areas.